ovh/docs/pages/bare_metal_cloud/dedicated_servers/network_ipv6/guide.en-asia.md

 #### Step 2: Create the network configuration file

-The best approach is to create a separate configuration file with a .yaml extension for setting up IPv6 addresses in the `/etc/netplan/` directory.
-This way, you can easily revert the changes in case of an error.
+The best approach is to create a separate configuration file with a .yaml extension for configuring IPv6 addresses in the `/etc/netplan/` directory.
+This way, you can easily revert the changes in the event of an error.

 In our example, our file is named `51-cloud-init-ipv6.yaml`: